-We launched Notation Capital in January and are working hard to build a strong foundation in our first year.
+We launched Notation in January and are working hard to build a strong foundation in our first year.
 We’ve been busy on many fronts and have partnered with ten companies.
 They’re all quietly hard at work and we’ll share more about each of them as they’re ready to be more public.
-We’re just getting started, but we believe the network we’re building — investors, part-time partners, friends, and founders — is incredibly talented, driven, diverse, and will build the next generation of great companies in NYC.
+We’re just getting started, but we believe the network we’re building —LPs, part-time partners, friends, and founders — is incredibly talented, driven, diverse, and will build the next generation of great companies in NYC.

-The Kids Passport recently opened a public beta to Brooklyn families and has been up and running since October.
+Sawyer recently opened a public beta to Brooklyn families and has been up and running since October.
 The company is currently focused on classes in Brooklyn.
 Marissa Evans and Stephanie Choi are building an amazing team and organization and we interrupted their otherwise productive day to ask them a few questions.

-What is The Kids Passport mission?
+What is Sawyer’s mission?

 To create an easy way for parents to allow their children to explore the world around them.